Skip to content

 How long does a supplier have to provide verification documents after being identified as preferred bidder?

-At the selection stage, self-declaration through the SQ is the standard approach.
-However, before contract award, the contracting authority must verify the self-declarations by requesting the actual certificates and evidence.
-Accepting self-certification alone at the pre-award stage would not satisfy the verification requirements of Regulation 59 of PCR 2015.
+At the bid submission stage, self-declaration through integrity declarations and compliance attestations is standard practice.
+However, before contract award, the contracting authority must verify the self-declarations by requesting actual certificates and evidence โ€” particularly CRA tax compliance, insurance certificates, and workers' compensation clearances.
+Self-certification alone at the pre-award stage would not satisfy the verification requirements of the Contracting Policy.

 Ready to automate your checks?